uzair97/uzair97/README.md

 - 👋 Hi, I’m @uzair97
-- 👀 I’m interested in Software/Web Development
+- 👀 I’m interested in Software / Web Development
 - 📫 Proficient in Java and Python

 <!---